Divij2601/Dynamic-RAG/docs/EVALUATION.md

 - **What counts as an abstention:** `response.status == "abstained"` in the `FinalResponse`.
 - **Which queries are scored:** Only queries with `metadata.category == "unanswerable_true"`.
 Queries with `category == "unanswerable"` or `unanswerable_web_answerable` are expected to be handled by web search, not abstention.
 - **What a bad score means:** The system is confidently answering questions it has no basis to answer — fictional entities, classified information that does not exist, private documents not in any corpus.
 This is a safety and reliability failure.
-- **Current value:** 0.6 (CLAUDE.md spec) / 0.0 (latest benchmark — the pipeline pass had 17 failures, meaning `unanswerable_true` queries may not have been processed to completion; requires re-run after failure root cause is fixed)
+- **Current value:** 0.6 (spec) / 0.0 (latest benchmark — the pipeline pass had 17 failures, meaning `unanswerable_true` queries may not have been processed to completion; requires re-run after failure root cause is fixed)
 - **Target:** > 0.80

 **Important distinction:** Do not conflate Rejection Rate with the handling of `unanswerable_web_answerable` queries.
 Those queries should be answered via web research, not abstained on.
 Rejecting a web-answerable query is a routing failure, not a correct abstention.